em-wb/top-tictactoe/README.md

 # Tic-Tac-Toe

-A task from <link href="https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe">The Odin Project</link>.
+A task from <a href="https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe">The Odin Project</a>.

 A tic-tac-toe game using modules and factories.

-See the project live <link href="https://em-wb.github.io/top-tictactie/">here</link> 👀
+See the project live <a href="https://em-wb.github.io/top-tictactoe/">here</a> 👀

 Updates required: Bot play is currently random, rather than smart.